 Core Training is the first step in becoming a Peer Specialist.
 Core Training is a 6-hour interactive training using the ZOOM platform.
 A computer (no phones or tablets), a stable internet connection, microphone, speakers and webcam are required for this online training.
 Must pass the acknowledgement assessment immediately following the Core Training.

 Please check back for the next available training dates.
 Download the Core Training Application here.

 Peer Specialist training is the final step in becoming a Peer Specialist.
-The training is a 46-hour interactive training using the ZOOM platform.
-A computer (no phones or tablets), a stable internet connection, microphone, speakers and webcam are required for this online training.
-Must have taken the initial Core Training above.
+The training is a 46-hour interactive training using the Zoom platform.
+A computer (no phones or tablets), a stable internet connection, microphone, speakers, and webcam are required for online training.
+Must have taken the Core Training above.
 Must attend each day in its entirety.
 Must pass the acknowledgement assessment immediately following the Peer Specialist Training.